KubaTaba1uga/electronics_rgb_led_toy/README.md

 - **RGB Color Mixing**: Adjust potentiometers to mix red, green, and blue light.
 - **Custom PCB Design**: PCB board designed using KiCad.
-- **3D Printable Enclosure**: Box designed in OpenSCAD for housing the PCB.
+- **3D Printable Enclosure**: Box designed in OpenSCAD for housing the PCB and components.

 ## Hardware Components